TheDevPiyush/5ire-NFT-marketplace-testing/README.md

 - Users can purchase any NFT listed on the marketplace (provided they have sufficient funds).

+### Royalty
+- If a NFT is bought on the marketplace, a small portion of the sale price would be sent to the original creator as royalty fee.

 ### Listing Purchased NFTs

 - If a user owns NFTs (by purchase or mint), they can choose to list them for sale on the marketplace from their account.